Barrier-free travel with Condor – here you can find general information and tips for preparing for travel.

 - Name of the sick or disabled passenger

-- Name of the attendant
+- Name of the companion or attendant

 - Nature and extent of the disability

-- Mobility (can the passenger walk without assistance?)
+- Can the passenger walk without assistance?

 Please inform us immediately of the following disabilities/conditions: